evancz/guide.elm-lang.org/architecture/user_input/text_fields.md

   }
 ```

 This time I chose to represent the model as a record.
-(You can read more about records [here](TODO).)
+(You can read more about records [here](http://guide.elm-lang.org/core_language.html#records) and [here](http://elm-lang.org/docs/records).)
 For now, the record stores the user input in the `content` field.

 > **Note:** You may be wondering, why bother having a record if it only holds one entry?
 Couldn't you just use the string directly?
 Yes, of course!
 But starting with a record makes it easy to add more fields as our app gets more complicated.
 When the time comes where we want *two* text inputs, we will have to do much less fiddling around.